ci-and-cd/docker-gitlab/README.md

   Set http prot (default 10080)
   `export GIT_HTTP_PORT=10080`

-  Default deploy key is same as configserver's deploy key (/app/gitlab/data/default_deploy_key.pub).
+  Default deploy key is same as config-server's deploy key (/app/gitlab/data/default_deploy_key.pub).
   You can change it by mount a new key and set a new value for GIT_DEPLOY_KEY.
   Access gitlab's group_name/repo_name/settings/repository page to manage Deploy Keys.
   `export GIT_DEPLOY_KEY=/etc/gitlab/default_deploy_key.pub`